 The title and meta descriptions tags are the HTML elements for you to describe your content appear in the SERPs.

-Think of this as a preview to your content.
+Think of this as a preview of your content.
 Last year, Google increased the width of the main search results page to 600px.
 This means that there is now more spaces for you to write longer title and meta descriptions.

 So take advantage of this update and use it wisely to increase your business exposure.
-Make sure that you don’t go too long or your titles and meta descriptions will be truncated in the SERPs.
+Make sure that you do not go too long or your titles and meta descriptions will be truncated in the SERPs.
 The best way to avoid your title and meta descriptions being cut off in the SERPs is to put your keywords at the beginning of the sentence rather than the end.